W4RRR/recondite_v2/README.md

 The tool will use [asnmap](https://github.com/projectdiscovery/asnmap) to convert ASNs to IP ranges, which helps identify all network blocks owned by the target organization for comprehensive reconnaissance.

+### Cloud Provider Identification

+Recondite v2 includes an extensive IP ranges database (`ipranges_with_names.txt`) with **213,000+ entries** mapping IP ranges to cloud providers:

+- **Automatic Detection**: During HTTP probing, the tool automatically identifies which cloud provider hosts each discovered service
+- **Supported Providers**: Amazon/AWS, Google Cloud, Azure, Oracle, Cloudflare, DigitalOcean, Linode, Vultr, Hetzner, and many more
+- **Enriched Reports**: All reports (HTML, CSV, TXT, MD) include cloud provider information
+- **Infrastructure Insights**: Understand your target's cloud infrastructure at a glance

+The database is used automatically—no configuration needed.
+The tool will:
+1. Extract IPs from HTTP probing results
+2. Match each IP against the cloud provider database
+3. Generate statistics and detailed mappings
+4. Include provider information in all reports

+**Benefits**:
+- Identify hosting patterns (multi-cloud, single provider)
+- Prioritize targets based on cloud provider
+- Understand attack surface distribution
+- Export data with provider info for further analysis

 ### API Keys

 Create `config/apikeys.env` from the example: